skellis46/finger-pointing-moon/case-for-support.md

 # Finger pointing moon: recognising change through practice-research

-(Case for Support for an _AHRC Research, Development and Engagement Fellowship_ proposal)

 ## The Research Problem and Questions

-Practice-research is how professional artistic practice meets scholarly academic research, and therefore the de-facto means by which artist-scholars make claims for new knowledge. **practice-research represents a tantalising method for grappling with the idea that some experiences "may be within the limits of our thought but beyond the limits of our knowledge".[@markie_rationalism_2017 n.p.]** The problem is that there are few if any limits to the epistemic claims made on behalf of practice-research and no limits to the vagueness of these claims. _Finger Pointing Moon_ aims to address the problem that has plagued the development of artistic practice-research: What is known or understood differently as a consequence of employing practice-research methods?
-By addressing this problem, the research will help artist-scholars to understand the margins or limits of their claims to new knowledge, and provide systems to benefit how they experience, share and discuss these limits.
+Practice-research is the de-facto means by which artist-scholars make claims for new knowledge in the Academy.
+However, "no epistemology of artistic research has yet been produced."[@schiesser_what_2015 p.201] _Finger Pointing Moon_ examines the fundamental problem of what is known or understood differently as a consequence of employing practice-research methods.
+The project tackles this problem via three research questions:

-More broadly, practice-research represents a tantalising method for grappling with the idea that some experiences "may be within the limits of our thought but beyond the limits of our knowledge".[@markie_rationalism_2017 n.p.] _Finger Pointing Moon_ examines this line between what is able to be known and what is not.
-It is a line we all are navigating: truth, fake news, trusted sources, indescribable experiences, filter bubbles, and the radically analogue sensations of the human body.
-Although _Finger Pointing Moon_ addresses a niche concern -- the epistemic limits of artistic practice-research -- the diverse outputs proposed in the project also reveal how experiencing and understanding epistemic limits are a fundamental part of being human.

-_Finger Pointing Moon_'s research questions are based on three epistemic axioms: i) _limits_; artist-scholars do not habitually address the limits of what can and cannot be known through practice-research; ii) _proxies_; genuine research findings are kept at arm's length by concepts, practices or conventions.
-For example, documentation in practice-research often acts as a proxy for empirical evidence;[Kershaw, in @nelson_practice_2013 p.6] and iii) _hyper-specificity_; practice-research methods and findings are presented in isolation and rarely form part of cross-scholarly dialogues in the artistic-scholarly community.[@biggs_communities_2011]

-_Research questions:_

 _RQ1 Limits:_ What are the epistemic limits of artistic practice-research?
 What aspects of practices are not able to be known, understood or articulated?